Tactical role-playing game: 2010s

 The tactical isometric cyberpunk/fantasy RPG, Shadowrun Returns (2013), was funded via a successful crowd-sourced Kickstarter campaign that raised a total of $1.9 million for development.
 The game is based on the popular Shadowrun pen-and-paper setting by Jordan Weisman, and features tactical combat in a world filled with cybernetics, magic and fantasy creatures.
 Two sequels, Shadowrun: Dragonfall (2014) and Shadowrun: Hong Kong (2015) quickly followed.
 An online tactical game not directly related to the previous three games, Shadowrun Chronicles: Boston Lockdown, was released to less-than-positive reviews in 2015.

 In 2014 the tactical RPG Blackguards based on the German The Dark Eye pen-and-paper setting was released to mixed or average reviews.
-A sequel, Blackguards 2, was released in 2015.
+A sequel, Blackguards 2, was released one year later.
+In 2014, The Banner Saga was released, the first chapter of a TRPG trilogy that would lead to two sequels.

 2015 saw the release of Invisible, Inc. for OS X, Windows and Linux.
 It has been described as a "tactical RPG that mixes stealth with procedural generation", since it introduces elements of espionage and roguelike gameplay.
 It received generally favorable scores from reviewers.
 A version for the PlayStation 4 and Nintendo Switch has been released.

 In March 2017 the German indie developer Overhype Studios released its tactical RPG Battle Brothers out of Early Access to generally favorable reviews.
 This mercenary company simulation was described as a "cleverly constructed, carefully balanced board game".